alonisser/introduction-rabbitmq/presentation.md

 ```

-Questions:
+---

+# Message driven: real world example: "Mailer"

+##Questions:
+--

 * What would happen if the mailer service just blew up? mandrill api was down? network hickup?
 We just lost our email.

+--

 * We could setup a retry scheme, error handling, etc. But could we handle all cases from the sending app?

+--

 * What if the requests just timed out but the email was actually sent. a retry scheme would cause it to be resend or risk not sending at all.

+--

 * We need a better solution.

 ---